 In a world where virtually everyone is on it in some form, businesses simply cannot afford to not invest in paid social media.
-Your ideal audience’s attention is on Facebook, TikTok, Pinterest, LinkedIn etc, and as a result, you need to have ads on platforms that are going to increase sales, raise your campaign metrics, and help you reach your business goals.
+Your ideal audience’s attention is on Facebook, TikTok, Pinterest, LinkedIn etc, and as a result, you need to have ads on platforms that are going to increase sales, raise your brand awareness, improve your campaign metrics, and help you reach your digital marketing goals.

 On this page, you’ll get to learn more about the wider social media strategy and get a bit more info about each platform.
 We’ll also touch on the infamous sales funnel, and how different types of ads and content on social marketing platforms can affect users’ purchase journeys.

 At Embryo, we have an award-winning team (Best In-House Social Media Team of the Year at the 2022 UK Social Media Awards) who are renowned for growing brands’ social presence across the digital channels that their intended targets are on.
 If this is something you’d like to leverage for your company then get in touch with us today at 0161 327 2635 or email us at [email protected].

 Defining Organic and Paid for Social Media Marketing

 Social media services by digital marketing agencies such as Embryo can be split, broadly, into two categories: organic and paid.
 Both are extremely effective and we recommend a dual approach in your digital marketing strategy.
 Organic content can help build your brand on social channels and paid can help cut through the noise and get your products or services directly in front of your ideal customers.

 But, you can’t have one without the other, users aren’t going to trust a paid advertisement if they go to your Facebook page or Instagram and there is no on-brand, organic social media presence.
 Similarly, if you have a great profile but aren’t targeting a broader audience with ads, your revenue and lead count are only going to go so high.